NicoPlattner/Intermission/README.md

 # Intermission
 A Space Shooter made with Java.

-If you just want to play the game, download: Intermission/Intermission/Intermission Artefacts/Intermission Game.jar
+If you just want to play the game, download: https://github.com/NicoPlattner/Intermission/raw/master/Intermission/Intermission%20Artefacts/Intermission%20Game.jar